As a patient, you have the right to:

-Our security measures and hospital rules protect all patients and staff.
+Our security measures and health facility rules protect all patients and staff.
 Staff are trained to take appropriate action in an emergency situation or security alert.

 Please tell a nurse if you have any concerns about your personal safety

-Anyone being verbally or physically abusive to staff, patients or visitors will be removed from the hospital by staff or police.
+Anyone being verbally or physically abusive to staff, patients or visitors will be removed from the health facility by staff or police.

 Our staff are fully trained in safety procedures necessary to cope with emergency situations.
 In an emergency, stay by your bed until a staff member tells you what to do.
 Our staff will advise you of any fire drills or alarm testing during your stay.